apache/nuttx/configs/stm3210e-eval/README.txt

 ^^^

-  The linker files in these projects can be configured to indicate that you will be loading code using STMicro built-in USB DFU loader.
-You can specify that by adding:
+  The linker files in these projects can be configured to indicate that you will be loading code using STMicro built-in USB DFU loader or via some JTAG emulator.
+You can specify the DFU bootloader by adding the following line:

     CONFIG_STM32_DFU=y

-  To you .config file.
+  to your .config file.
+Most of the configurations in this directory are set up to use the DFU loader.

   If CONFIG_STM32_DFU is defined, the code will not be positioned at the beginning of FLASH (0x08000000) but will be offset to 0x08003000.
+This offset is needed to make space for the DFU loader and 0x08003000 is where the DFU loader expects to find new applications at boot time.
 If you need to change that origin for some other bootloader, you will need to edit the file(s) ld.script.dfu for each configuration.

   The DFU SE PC-based software is available from the STMicro website, http://www.st.com.
 General usage instructions: